Conversion tracking requires a Business plan

 View your conversions

-Once you’ve enabled conversion tracking for your links, all your tracked conversions will show up on your Analytics dashboard.
-We provide 3 different views to help you understand your conversions:
+Once you’ve completed the setup, all your tracked conversions will show up in Dub Analytics.
+We provide 3 different views to help you understand your conversions:- Time-series: A time-series view of the number clicks, leads and sales.

 - Funnel chart: A funnel chart view visualizing the conversion & dropoff rates across the different steps in the conversion funnel (clicks → leads → sales).